Dapper Day

+Origins and history

-Justin Jorgensen, the founder of Dapper Day at Disneyland, grew up in Fargo, North Dakota.
-The inspiration behind the name "Dapper Day" is connected to a childhood experience Jorgensen had, in which his family travelled to Winnipeg, and encountered a store called "Dapper Dan".
+Dapper Day is founded by Justin Jorgensen, who grew up in Fargo, North Dakota.
+The inspiration is connected to a childhood experience Jorgensen had, in which his family travelled to Winnipeg, and encountered a store called "Dapper Dan".
 After taking one of the free promotional pins from the store, Jorgensen asked his mother what the word "dapper" meant, to which she responded, "It means you’re well-dressed — smart and sharp."
 A self-proclaimed "eccentric" dresser, Jorgensen decided to name his organization "Dapper Day".
-Jorgensen currently works as a creative director and brand consultant.

-Additional reports note that Jorgensen recognized a trend among his friends to "dress down" when frequenting the park, where as usually they would be more dressed up as a matter of personal style.
-In an pushback against this relaxed park attire, Jorgensen imagined a day dedicated to "dapper" dress where people would not feel uncomfortable expressing their personal style.